alphagov/government-service-design-manual/service-manual/phases/alpha.md

 * understanding around legacy systems to replace or wrap or integrate with
 * cross-functional requirements
 * decision to progress to [beta phase](/service-manual/phases/beta.html)
-* build upon and analyse the research you have commissioned on user needs
+* final analysis on the research you have commissioned on user needs
-* contact GDS about the content of your assisted digital provision
+* developed options for assisted digital provision, running workshops with your stakeholders and GDS.

 **[Next phase: beta](/service-manual/phases/beta.html)**